 If your partner’s restlessness goes beyond the usual nighttime twists and turns, or they are a heavy snorer, it may be time to seek professional help.
 Your significant other could be suffering from sleep apnea or another serious condition that inhibits sleep.
 Talk to a doctor about how to seek treatment.
 Losing weight can help ease sleep apnea or snoring, as can sleeping on your side.

 Maybe Ozzie and Harriet, the ‘50s sitcom couple who famously slept in separate beds on-screen, were on to something.
 When all else fails, you may want to consider getting separate beds for you and your significant other.
 The gains you’ll make in sleep and cognitive function will fully justify the added expense, and it may actually help your relationship.
 You’ll be much more sympathetic toward your mate if you don’t feel as though they’re hijacking your good sleep.
-At CRaVE Mattress, we can help you find a second bed that fits your needs.
+At CRaVE Mattress, we can help you find a high quality mattress and bed that fits your needs.

 By using these tips, you can restore harmony to your bedroom and finally get the quality sleep you desire.
 Remember, it is possible to get a good night’s sleep alongside your significant other, as long as you’re both willing to try new solutions.